ZimmermanGroup/conformer-rl/README.md

-* Agents - `conformer_rl` contains implementations of agents for several deep reinforcement learning algorithms, including recurrent and non-recurrent versions of A2C and PPO. `conformer_rl` also includes a base agent interface :mod:`conformer_rl.agents.base_agent` for constructing new agents.
+* Agents - `conformer_rl` contains implementations of agents for several deep reinforcement learning algorithms, including recurrent and non-recurrent versions of A2C and PPO. `conformer_rl` also includes a base agent interface `base_agent` for constructing new agents.

 * Models - Implementations of various graph neural network models are included.
 Each model is compatible with any molecule.